richardwilliamson/ArdR120/README.md

 . special chars (NOT YET WORKING)

-[6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "123456" - navigate to 192.168.1.4 in your browser - note that currently the network is appearing with no password for some reason - to be investigated!
+[6] enable remote setup - the device will turn into a Wireless Access Point named "ArdR120-xxx" with the password "12345678" - navigate to 192.168.4.1 in your browser.
+The AP will run until saved - alternatively you can press REMDIM on the remote and the AP will quit and device restart..

+[7] enable webserver - this allows you to configure the device by typing the IP address into a browser on a device on the same wireless network.
+1=ON, 2=OFF

 [9] = Enter bootloader mode (needs arduino IDE for now) - TODO enable web upload somehow..
-Maybe through Wifi Manager
+Maybe through Wifi Manager, this is for 'engineer' use only and will probably eventually be removed..